PatrickCanta/finance-manager/README.md

 # finance-manager
-Finance app created with ReactJS
+Finance app created with ReactJS || Version not final
-Version not final.